-Comparing the residual fit of the log-linear model to the linear model (Fig. 3B), we can see that the fit no longer suffers from problems of non-constant variance or skewed residuals.
+Comparing the residual fit of the log-linear model to the linear model (Fig. 3B), we can see that the fit no longer suffers from problems of non-constant variance or highly-skewed residuals.
 This fit also exhibits lower AIC than the linear model (-11683 versus -10037), indicating greater predictive validity.
-The residual distribution more closely matches the normal distribution assumed by the model.
+The residual distribution more closely matches the normal distribution assumed by the model: Its residuals exhibit less skewness than the linear model (-0.29 versus 0.96) and less excess kurtosis (0.18 versus 2.05), where the normal distribution is 0 for both measures.
 In addition, because all values in (-∞,+∞) are mapped onto (0,+∞) by the log transformation, we have solved another problem for free: the linear model can make nonsensical predictions, such as JNDs that are less than 0, that the log-linear model does not.

 Data dropped from the analysis so far